 Make Getting Into Bed A Ritual

 Much of what our brains do is unconscious, including getting ready for sleep.
 It’s a good idea, therefore, to train your mind to be prepared for rest as soon as you hit the sack.
 You can do this by turning the process of getting into bed into a ritual.
 Before you undergo surgery, start sleeping in a recliner, or a reclined position.
 Train yourself to expect sleep once in this position by turning off the lights and electronic devices.

 Your surgeon will likely have a lot of experience helping patients sleep after a tummy tuck.
 Speak to them about your options and how you can sleep better during the most critical phases of the recovery process.

 Tummy Tuck Vs Liposuction

 Tummy tucks differ from liposuction.
 Tummy tucks involve removing skin, while liposuction refers to the removal of fat under the skin.

 So, what have we learned?
-The main takeaway is to sleep in a bent or jackknife position after a tummy tuck, preferably on your back.
+The main takeaway is to sleep in a bent or jackknife position after a Tummy Tuck Near Me, preferably on your back.
 The best way to achieve this is to use a recliner, although a few extra pillows under your back is a good substitute.
-To assist your recovery, wear compression clothing, even during sleep, and speak to your a medical professional about pain management after the operation.
+To assist your recovery, wear compression clothing, even during sleep, and speak to your medical professional about pain management after the operation.